poare/lqcd/pion_mass/logs/info.md

 - 1/22:
   - Job 5740: Adding in shift to see if code works.
 If it does not, then there must be something in the Fourier Transform factor.
 Update: It works!
 So it appears the problem was in the momentum shift.
   - Job 5741: Running this code with the unquenched cl3 data.
 This output works as well.
+- 1/23:
+  - Job 5900: Running cl3 pion mass with configurations from 500 to 1000.
+Should give 50 configuration outputs, and will examine how the error scales in preparation for computing momentum dispersion curves.
+  - Job 5901: Running same as 5900 but with multiple momentum sites.